camerond-bbd/Grad-Program-Project-G3/README.markdown

 ### Classes

-Exactly one class per source file, although inner classes are encouraged where scoping appropriate.
+Exactly one class per source file, although inner classes are encouraged where scoping is appropriate.

 ### Interfaces